maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="what-is-retrobasic"></a>
 ### What is RetroBASIC?

-RetroBASIC is a multi-lingual version of the BASIC programming language intended to run classic BASIC programs written from the 1960s into the 1980s.
+RetroBASIC is a multi-dialect version of the BASIC programming language intended to run classic BASIC programs written from the 1960s into the 1980s.
 It includes most features from three main families of BASIC:

 - Dartmouth BASIC Version 4
 - HP Timeshared BASIC
 - DEC BASIC-PLUS and its better-known offshoot, Microsoft BASIC

-While most BASIC dialects take their basic syntax and keywords from the original Dartmouth BASIC, they began to diverge in the late 1960s into these three general families.
+While most BASIC dialects take most of their syntax and keywords from the original Dartmouth BASIC, they began to diverge in the late 1960s into these three general families.
 The goal of RetroBASIC is to run any program written for these dialects and their many offshoots.

 So, for instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, written in Microsoft BASIC and likely one of the most widely-ported games in history.
 But it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
 It can also run most programs from *What to do After You Hit Return*, which are written in HP BASIC.
 Practically any major program should run properly without conversion.